A1eNaz/Xenia-Settings/README.md

 D = LS-Right

 How do i play games on Xenia with Online Support?
-- you can get it from this [link.](https://github.com/AdrianCassar/xenia-canary/tree/netplay_canary_experimental_readme?tab=readme-ov-file#netplay-fork)
+- You can get it from this [link.](https://github.com/AdrianCassar/xenia-canary/tree/netplay_canary_experimental_readme?tab=readme-ov-file#netplay-fork)

 Why do my XBLA games play on Trial mode?</br>
 Why do my DLCs not work?